$176 Find Cheap Flights from Pittsburgh to Europe

 The average price of all round-trip flights from Pittsburgh to Europe clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Europe on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Pittsburgh to Europe.
-For your return ticket, we recommend flying on a Friday and avoiding Wednesdays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Saturdays for the best deals.

 How far in advance should I book a flight from Pittsburgh to Europe?